-On January 17th, 2019, the Company delivered a "Notice of Intent" to Submit a Claim to Arbitration to the Attorney General of Tanzania in accordance with the 2013 Agreement for the Promotion and Reciprocal Protection of Investments in the Bilateral Investment Treaty ("BIT") between Canada and the United Republic of Tanzania.
+On January 17, 2020, the Company delivered a "Notice of Intent" to Submit a Claim to Arbitration to the Attorney General of Tanzania in accordance with the 2013 Agreement for the Promotion and Reciprocal Protection of Investments in the Bilateral Investment Treaty ("BIT") between Canada and the United Republic of Tanzania.
 This was necessary in order to preserve the Company's rights to initiate arbitration should a resolution with the Tanzanian government not be reached on compensation for the expropriation of the property.
 Montero has thereby formally notified the Tanzanian government that there exists an investment dispute between Montero and Tanzania.

-The action of the Tanzanian government revoking the Wigu Hill Retention License and the removal of the rights to the minerals and land conferred thereunder has rendered the Wigu Hill Project valueless.
+The action of the Tanzanian government revoking the Wigu Hill Retention License and the removal of the rights to the minerals and land conferred thereunder has rendered the Wigu Hill Project valueless as the Company does not have a license.
 Thus, as a direct consequence of the legislative, regulatory and other measures by the Tanzanian government, the Company has lost completely its investment.
 Montero has written off the value of the Wigu Hill rare earth deposit as a result of the Tanzanian government cancelling the Retention License and transferring the rights there under to the government.
 The Company has filed the "Notice of Intent" to protect its substantial investment of in the ground cost and substantial value created in the Company's development of the Wigu Hill deposit.

-The "Notice of Intent" is a necessary step before the Company initiates international arbitration under the Bilateral Investment Treaty ("BIT"), signed between Canada and Tanzania in 2013, should a resolution with the Tanzanian government not be reached.
+The "Notice of Intent" is a necessary step before the Company initiates international arbitration under the BIT signed between Canada and Tanzania in 2013, should a resolution with the Tanzanian government not be reached.
 The filing of the "Notice of Intent" initiates a 180-day consultation period between the Company and Tanzania during which time they are to attempt to settle the dispute amicably.
 If no amicable settlement is reached in this 180-day period, the Company may then initiate international arbitration proceedings against Tanzania in accordance with the BIT.

 Montero confirms that it is taking all necessary actions to preserve its rights and protect its investments in Tanzania.
-The Company's desire is for both parties to reach a mutually acceptable outcome, however, the Company can confirm that this has not been achieved before the expiry of the 180-day consultation period in July 17th 2020.
+The Company's desire is for both parties to reach a mutually acceptable outcome, however, the Company can confirm that no contact had been received from the Government and therefore this was not achieved before the expiry of the 180-day consultation period in July 17th 2020.
 The Company therefore has no alternative but to pursue its claims before an international tribunal and seek full compensation for damages the Company has suffered as a result of Tanzania's acts and omissions.
 To date there have been no resolution to the Company's request for settlement.

-Montero has engaged international legal counsel and litigation funders to assist with the Arbitration that will be initiated under the Convention on the Settlement of Investment Disputes between States and Nationals of Other States process, under the auspices of the World Bank's International Centre for Settlement of Investment Disputes (ICSID), to which Tanzania is a signatory
+Montero has engaged international legal counsel and litigation funders to assist with the Arbitration that will be initiated under the Convention on the Settlement of Investment Disputes between States and Nationals of Other States process, under the auspices of the World Bank's International Centre for Settlement of Investment Disputes ("ICSID"), to which Tanzania is a signatory.